|

 Is a No Spend Challenge Worth It?

-Depending on what the person wants to accomplish with their money, a no spend challenge might be an effective way to save money, or it might be a terrible idea.
+Depending on what you want to accomplish with your money, a no spend challenge might be an effective way to save money, or it might be a terrible idea.

 A no-spend challenge is a great way to save money and reach your financial goals.